jerrycp/send-outlook-agenda-daily/README.md

 In your office laptop, set this script to run on a daily basis, to receive agenda for today and tomorrow.

 # Source
-This script is originally taken and then modified from various publicly available source including :
+This script is originally taken and then modified from various source including :

 Send agenda :
 https://www.crestwood.com/2018/08/17/automating-outlook-calendar-to-send-daily-agenda/